 Frank Martin • $375

 From its roots in James Brown and 70s jazz/soul, through Boom Bap, G-Funk and J Dilla, we will explore the sample-based music of Hip-Hop in a live band setting.
 For all rhythm section instruments and horns.

 The Free Jazz Ensemble is designed for improvising musicians interested in stretching the boundaries of harmony and form.
 Each quarter the ensemble will focus on the music of a particular master musician.
-This fall, rather than focusing on the work of a particular composer, we’ll be focusing on a number of artists from the fertile Chicago Avant Garde scene of the last several decades.
+This quarter we focus on the work of the great drummer and composer, Paul Motian.

 Thursdays 8:15 – 9:45 pm

 In this Ensemble 1 class, you’ll work on improvising over chord changes, playing with good time and learn the other skills needed to perform with other musicians.
 Class emphasis is on standard mainstream styles: blues, standards, swing, bebop, ballads and bossa novas.

 This Ensemble 2 class focuses on slightly faster tempos and more involved tunes!
 Unusual keys, uncommon tune structures and more complex melodies are presented along with standard repertoire.
 Includes the music of Miles Davis, Jobim, Art Blakey, Cal Tjader and many 60s Blue Note–era artists.
 Original compositions are encouraged!

 Tuesdays 6:30 – 8 pm

 This 19-piece ensemble covers classic and contemporary repertoire for big band.
 Original compositions by ensemble members are also workshopped and performed.
 Full 3-quarter commitment required (fall, winter, spring).